 Sunday Morning Offerings

 The following adult classes meet from September to May during the Sunday School hour, from 9:45am to 10:45am each Sunday.
-Click here for the fall schedule of classes.
+Click here for the schedule of classes.

 The Dean’s Forum

 Led by Dean Timothy Kimbrough.
 This class will present a variety of theological, social and spiritual themes during the course of the year.